asmeurer/blog/posts/moving-away-from-python-2.markdown

 I'm writing this from my perspective as a library developer.
-I'm the lead developer of [SymPy](http://www.sympy.org/), and I have sympathies for developers of other libraries.[^fn1] I say this because my idea may seem a bit in tension with "users" (even though I hate the "developer/user" distinction).
+I'm the lead developer of [SymPy](http://www.sympy.org/), and I have sympathies for developers of other libraries.[^sympy] I say this because my idea may seem a bit in tension with "users" (even though I hate the "developer/user" distinction).

 ## Python 2